 The younger Turner, during an interview with the Associated Press in his home overlooking a marsh in this bedroom community near Charleston, described how his conservative views were decades in the making.

-One of five Turner children, Robert Edward Turner IV graduated from South Carolina's military college, The Citadel, then worked in the then-Soviet Union with CNN, the cable network his dad founded.
+One of five Turner children and Ted Turner's son by his first marriage to Julia Gale Nye, Robert Edward Turner IV graduated from South Carolina's military college, The Citadel, then worked in the then-Soviet Union with CNN, the cable network his dad founded.

-Later he held positions both with Turner Broadcasting System and Country Music Television before returning to Charleston 13 years ago.
+Later Teddy Turner held positions both with Turner Broadcasting System and Country Music Television before returning to Charleston 13 years ago.
 He ran several businesses and worked with underprivileged children at the South Carolina Maritime Foundation.
 Now he teaches economics at the Charleston Collegiate School, a private school near Charleston.

 Working for CNN, Turner said he saw firsthand a busted centralized economy and experienced socialized medicine after being in a Soviet hospital following a serious traffic accident.

-"That is scary and we never need to get there," said Turner, 49, sitting in his home where the walls are lined with sailing photos.
+"That is scary and we never need to get there," said Turner, sitting in his home, where the walls are lined with sailing photos.
 He worries the United States is heading down the same road with the government trying to be everything for everybody.